cvxr/CVX/doc/install.rst

 in the directories :file:`cvx/sedumi` and :file:`cvx/sdpt3`, respectively.
 We have designed CVX to use its own copy of these solvers, because we can better support the specific version that we have chosen.
 Indeed, CVX has generated quite a few bug reports for these solvers!
-However, you are free to keep your alternate copy in your MATLAB path.
+However, you are free to keep an alternate copy in your MATLAB path.
 When you are not constructing a CVX model, MATLAB will rely on your copy of the solver instead.